Today's Articles

 Charlie Parker

-On this date in 1920, Charlie Parker was born.
-He was a Black alto saxophone player, a founder of the bebop jazz style, and one of the most influential musicians in the history of jazz.
+Charlie Parker was born on this date in 1920.
+He was a Black alto saxophone player, a founder of the bebop jazz style, and one of the most influential musicians in jazz history.

-Born Charles Parker, Jr., in Kansas City, Kansas, he acquired the nickname "Yardbird" (usually shortened to "Bird") as a young man.
-Largely self-taught, Parker had an ability to listen and a willingness to practice that enabled him to make rapid progress on the saxophone.
+Born Charles Parker, Jr., in Kansas City, Kansas, Parker acquired the nickname "Yardbird" (usually shortened to "Bird") as a young man.
+Largely self-taught, Parker could listen, and a willingness to practice enabled him to progress rapidly on the saxophone.
 By 1935, he was playing professionally in local swing bands.
-In 1939, Parker visited New York City and was soon playing with other young American musicians.
+In 1939, Parker visited New York City and soon played with other young American musicians.

-After 1945, Parker usually led his own small jazz groups, which were typically comprised of a trumpeter, pianist, bassist, and drummer, in addition to himself on saxophone.
-Various American musicians performed in Parker’s combos over the years, including trumpeter Miles Davis, pianist Bud Powell, and drummer Max Roach.
+After 1945, Parker usually led his small jazz groups, typically comprised of a trumpeter, pianist, bassist, and drummer, and himself on saxophone.
+American musicians performed in Parker’s combos, including trumpeter Miles Davis, pianist Bud Powell, and drummer Max Roach.
 Parker experienced many personal difficulties throughout his life.
 Often in debt and addicted to alcohol and drugs, he endured broken marriages, suicide attempts, and even imprisonment.
-His death in 1954 at the age of 34 was the result of a number of ailments, including stomach ulcers, pneumonia, cirrhosis of the liver, and a heart attack.
+His death in 1954 at the age of 34 resulted from several ailments, including stomach ulcers, pneumonia, cirrhosis of the liver, and a heart attack.

 Parker received several honors during his lifetime.
 He won several jazz polls in Down Beat magazine and was placed in its Hall of Fame in 1955.
-His mastery of bebop made him a role model for jazz players around the world.
-For decades musicians have copied his favorite melody patterns, his methods of playing those patterns, and even entire solos of his.
+His mastery of bebop made him a role model for jazz players worldwide.
+For decades, musicians have copied his favorite melody patterns, his playing methods, and even his entire solos.

 To Become a Musician or Singer